LooseLab/Icarust_docker/README.md

 This final section binds the listed directories on the left of the : of each line to the directories inside the container given on the right.
 This was the reasoning behind using compose to manage this container as it made the execution command much tidier.

     - /configs contains the Simulation profile tomls and the config.ini file to pass parameters to the sequencer.
     - /opt/ont/minknow/conf/rpc-certs.
 This is the one that is hardcoded to linux at the moment.
-The problem here is that MinKNOW expects TLS secured GRPC connections, so we need to provide this, so MinKNOW must be installe don your system!
+The problem here is that MinKNOW expects TLS secured GRPC connections, so we need to provide this, so MinKNOW must be installed on your system!
 Or the rpc-certs bundled with MinKNOw must be found at this location.
     - /sqiggle_arrs.
 Pregenerated squiggle must be placed here.
     - ./output:/tmp binds the host directory `output` to the `/tmp` directory in the container.
 This is where the squiggle is written to by default, so it is then available to the host system for analysis.